cmksoftdev/DomBauMeister/README.md

 # DBM.js
-DomBauMeister.js is a lightweight framework to create dynamic views
+DomBauMeister.js is a lightweight framework to create dynamic views.

 ## Classes:
 ######  DomBauMeister<br />